ztyyLV/barcode-reader-docs-mobile/programming/android/setting-guide.md

 - [Getting Started](user-guide.md)

-`PublicRuntimeSettings` is the struct that inclueds the majority of available barcode decoding settings.
+`PublicRuntimeSettings` is the struct that includes the majority of available barcode decoding settings.
 There is a series of methods for you to get, optimize or even reset the settings.
-On this page, you will be guide on how to initialize, optimize or reset the barcode decoding settings.
+On this page, you will be guided on how to initialize, optimize or reset the barcode decoding settings.

 ## Initialize Settings